vulnmaster/simpletoolUCOserialization/README.md

 # Problem

 **CASE/UCO adopters need to serialize outputs from command line tools into `.jsonld`.** In our use case, adopters are not able to run any database (e.g., graph database) as part of the technology stack and the computer running this program is a typical business laptop with ~8GB of memory.
-In this example, we have a notional software tool's json-formatted output of a list of email addresses and properties.
-We need to convert this data of 100K records into UCO-compliant `.jsonld`.
-We have included the data generation script `generate_input_data.py` to help you generate the 100K records.
+There are also prohibitions from using RDFLIB in your use case.
+In this example, we have a notional software tool's json-formatted output of a simple filetree enumeration.
+We need to convert this data of xx records into UCO-compliant `.jsonld`.
+We have included the data generation script `generate_input_data.py` to help you generate the test records.

-This project serves as a working example that presents a simple mapping of a local data model to the Unified Cyber Ontology, and a batch serializer for processing json records.
+This project serves as a working example that presents a simple mapping of a local data model to the Unified Cyber Ontology, and a batch serializer for processing json records. uco_serialization.py reads and writes data with memory efficiency in mind.

 ## Solution

-To handle large datasets efficiently and prevent memory issues, you can use several strategies:
+To handle large datasets efficiently and prevent memory issues we need to use several strategies:

 - **Batch Processing**: Process and serialize data in smaller batches rather than loading all data into memory at once.
 - **Streaming**: Use streaming techniques to handle large data sets incrementally.
-- **Efficient Data Structures**: Ensure that your data structures and serialization methods are optimized for memory usage.
+- **Efficient Data Structures**: Ensure that the data structures and serialization methods are optimized for memory usage.
 - **Garbage Collection**: Explicitly trigger garbage collection to free up unused memory.

 ### Approach

 Here's an enhanced approach using batch processing and streaming to manage memory usage efficiently.
-We'll process the data in chunks and write each chunk to the output file incrementally.
+This example processes the data in chunks and writes each chunk to the output file incrementally.

 ### Instructions

+1. **Generate Test Data**: Run `generate_input_data.py` to generate suitable test data that represents a simple filetree enumeration tool's output.
+Update the "10" in lines 61-68 in `generate_input_data.py` to the number of records that you want to generate for testing.
+Output is in .json format in `input_data.json`
-1. **Modify the `CASEUCO` Class**: Modify the `CASEUCO` class in `uco_serialization.py` to support batch processing and incremental writing of the `.jsonld` output.
+1. **Modify the `CASEUCO` Class**: If needed, modify the `CASEUCO` class in `uco_serialization.py` to sadjust the batch processing and incremental writing of the `.jsonld` output.

 2. **Explanation**:
     - **Batch Processing**: The input data is processed in batches defined by `batch_size`.